Homework, 2023

 artist talkback — by Brad V. alongside Carmela of PACARTS

-Yet another (Birth Of), 2024
+Yet another birth of, 2024

-at Anthenaeum Center shot by Krysada Phuonsiri
+documentation by Krysada Phuonsiri

 the wind was just like them, 2024

-at Mingei Museum shot by Terry Smith
+documentation by Terry Smith